Shahrukhx04/K2-Woo-Custom-Payment-Gateway/Readme.txt

 License: GPL2+
 License URI: https://www.gnu.org/licenses/gpl-2.0.txt

-K2 Woo Custom Payment Gateway is an woocommerce custom payment gateway with dynamic fields and more user freedom.
+K2 Custom Payment Gateway is an woocommerce custom payment gateway with dynamic fields and more user freedom.

 == Description ==
 Enhance your e-Commerce websites by adding custom payment options on your check out page!
 K2-Woo-Payment allows you to fully customize your payment options by adding